 Explanation of Examples:

-- No, the class credits are no longer considered for financial aid eligibility because it has been previously passed, (even though Boise State academic policy will replace the “D” with the “F”) and this is the second time it is being repeated.
+- Course 4: No, the class credits are no longer considered for financial aid eligibility because it has been previously passed, (even though Boise State academic policy will replace the “D” with the “F”) and this is the second time it is being repeated.

 We recommend reviewing the Boise State University Repeat Policy, available on the Registrar’s website.